joncline/salesforce-security-assessment/README.md

 ## License

-This project is part of the Salesforce evaluation migration initiative and follows the same licensing terms as the original framework.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Jon Cline

 ## Contributors